adn770/ppdf/docs/design-dmap.md

     -   **Goal**: To parse the LLM's response and merge its findings with the geometrically detected features.
     -   **Description**: This is the core of the oracle mode.
-It implements the logic to interpret the LLM's JSON output and reconciles it with the `FeatureExtractor`'s baseline results.
+It implements the logic to interpret the LLM's CSV output and reconciles it with the `FeatureExtractor`'s baseline results.
 This ensures the semantic richness of the LLM without losing the geometric precision of the original extractor.
     -   **Key Tasks**:
-        1. In `LLaVAFeatureEnhancer.enhance`, add logic to parse the JSON list of features returned by the oracle prompt.
+        1. In `LLMFeatureEnhancer.enhance`, add logic to parse the CSV list of features returned by the oracle prompt.
         2. For each feature identified by the LLM, find the closest corresponding feature (by centroid distance) in the `enhancement_layers`.
         3. If a close match is found, update the geometrically-sound feature's `featureType` with the semantically richer one from the LLM.
-    -   **Outcome**: The `--llava oracle` mode produces a final `MapData` object that combines the geometric accuracy of the `FeatureExtractor` with the advanced semantic classification from the LLaVA oracle pass.
+    -   **Outcome**: The `--llm oracle` mode produces a final `MapData` object that combines the geometric accuracy of the `FeatureExtractor` with the advanced semantic classification from the LLM oracle pass.

 ### Phase 22: LLM-First Feature Classification Refactoring